Napoli reply to Juventus to stay top in Serie A

 Napoli -- shocked 3-1 at home by RB Leipzig in the Europa League -- stayed top with a narrow home victory at their San Paulo Stadium and injury-depleted Juventus -- held at home by Tottenham in the Champions League -- continued their derby domination of Torino 1-0.

-"I expected a response after the Europa League," said Napoli coach Maurizio Sarri, but added his side should have scored more.

-"We became too lazy and wanted to walk the ball into the net.
-We were acting 10 minutes from time as if we were 3-0 up, not 1-0."
+"It was a great response because we didn't do very well Thursday," said Napoli striker Lorenzo Insigne.

+"We know that to win the championship we have to win every game.
+There are 13 to go and still a long way being just one point ahead (of Juventus)."

-Both clubs could thank Brazilians for the three points with Alex Sandro scoring for Juventus after 33 minutes and Allan putting Napoli ahead after just six minutes.
+Both clubs could thank Brazilians for the three points with Alex Sandro scoring the only goal for Juventus after 33 minutes and Allan putting Napoli ahead after just six minutes.

 Napoli have 66 points after 25 games with Juventus one point behind.
 AS Roma moved third 15 points behind the top two with a 2-0 win at Udinese Saturday as Inter Milan fell back into crisis with a 2-0 loss in Genoa.

-Luciano Spalletti's side are now fourth and could fall to fifth if Lazio beat Verona on Monday.
+Luciano Spalletti's side, who were top of Serie A two months ago and unbeaten until December 16, are now fourth and could fall to fifth if Lazio beat Verona on Monday.

+In the battle for European places Sampdoria, in sixth, travel to AC Milan, just below them, later on Sunday.

 In Naples, Lorenzo Insigne hit the post after four minutes before Allan broke through after good work by Jorginho and Jose Callejon.

+Callejon was denied a second by Pepe Reina who also cleared a Federico Viviani long-range effort.

-Marek Hamsik thought he had scored a second after 63 minutes but the video assistant referee (VAR) ruled he was offside.
+Marek Hamsik looked to have scored a second after 63 minutes but he was ruled offside by the video assistant referee (VAR).

 It was a new club record of nine consecutive league wins for Napoli.

-He continued on for another 12 minutes before being replaced by Bernardeschi, who set up Brazilian Alex Sandro to score 20 minutes later, before limping off late in the second half.

-Both will be racing to be fit for the Champions League return leg at Wembley on March 7.
+In Turin, the six-time defending champions dominated despite injuries and losing top scorer Gonzalo Higuain to an early knock.

-Juventus already have a long injury list with Mario Mandzukic, Blaise Matuidi and Juan Cuadrado recovering but Argentine Paulo Dybala returned from a hamstring injury in the second half.
+Juventus were without injured Mario Mandzukic, Blaise Matuidi and Juan Cuadrado, with Paulo Dybala and Federico Bernardeschi starting on the bench.

-"Dybala did well for 30 minutes, obviously he?s lacking match fitness, but that will come," said coach Massimiliano Allegri.
+Dybala made his comeback from a hamstring injury in the second half.

+"Juve are a strong side with extraordinary players that for years has been challenging in all fronts and I don't consider the 2-2 with Tottenham to be a tragedy," said Allegri.

-"I am proud of the lads and today we saw a good reaction, as we enjoyed ourselves even during difficult moments."
+"I'm proud of the lads and today we saw a good reaction, we enjoyed ourselves even during difficult moments.

+"We will go to London convinced we can do it," said Allegri.

+With tensions already running high in the traditional "Derby Della Mole" the visitors were reeling after three minutes when Higuain landed awkwardly on his ankle as he rushed to pick up a Miralem Pjanic cross.
+The Argentine played on from another 12 minutes before being replaced by Bernardeschi.